rahimbaig28/MLProjects/Car_Price_Prediction/README.md

 ## Car Price Prediction

 This project is a machine learning application for predicting car prices.
-It includes a trained Random Forest regression model and a web-based front-end for real-time predictions.
+It includes a trained Random Forest regression model and a web-based front-end for real-time Car Price predictions.

 ## Features